 (iv) the remaining plant passports are not produced for inspection; or

-(v) imported seed was not notified in advance to DAERA.
+(v) imported seed was not notified in advance to DAERA;

+(vi) Section 8 of the application has not been signed and dated by the applicant.

 2. INSPECTION FEES

 2.1 Applications for field grown pre-basic and basic seed potatoes will not be processed unless accompanied by a remittance for the full amount of the inspection fee payable according to the following scale: